anrcrocoval/misc_analysis_tools/histologicalslides/BleuAlcyan/README.txt

 ** Purpose**
 Quantify the repartition of collagen staining , and nuclei?
-On miral valves KI and WT,
+On mitral valves KI and WT,
 with geodesic distances.

 ** Load image in project QUPATH (version used 0.3.0)